ediblecode/accessibility-resources/README.md

 - [ASLint](https://www.aslint.org/) - Accessibility testing tool
 - [Koa11y](https://open-indy.github.io/Koa11y/) - Desktop app that allows you to automatically detect accessibility (a11y) issues on webpages.
 - [a11y-outline](https://xi.github.io/a11y-outline/) - Bookmarklet for listing landmarks, headings or links
+- [MAWD](https://myaccessible.website/detective) - MAWD combines automated testing with your input to find everything you need to fix

 The W3C also provides a [Web Accessibility Evaluation Tools List](https://www.w3.org/WAI/ER/tools/).